yevhen-k/hadoop-task-27-broadcast-join/README.md

 ## Task

-User Hadoop Broadcast Join to join two datasets available [here](https://dumps.wikimedia.org/other/clickstream/)
+Use Hadoop Broadcast Join to join two datasets available [here](https://dumps.wikimedia.org/other/clickstream/)

 For the first month get 1000 most popular pages.